With a National Art Pass you get

 Established in 1739 as a home for abandoned children, the Foundling Hospital became a cultural melting pot and London's first public art gallery.

 The hospital ceased to exist in 1954, but the charity, now named Coram, still works on behalf of vulnerable children.
-The Foundling Museum was established in 1998 to house and care for the remarkable collections.
+The Foundling Museum was established in 2004 to house and care for the remarkable collections.
+Today the Museum celebrates the work of artists to make positive change in the lives of vulnerable children, inspired by the story of the Foundling Hospital.

-To date, the gallery has run two successful Art Happens crowdfunding campaigns.
+To date, the museum has run two successful Art Happens crowdfunding campaigns.
 The first in 2015, raised over £25,000 to put on The Fallen Women exhibition which revealed the untold stories of the women who gave up their babies to the Foundling Hospital.
-As part of their 2018 Ladies of Quality & Distinction campaign, they raised £35,000 to take down the portraits of the male governors who dominate their Picture Gallery and rehang it with 21 portraits of their first female champions.
+Their 2018 Ladies of Quality & Distinction campaign raised £35,000 to take down the portraits of the male governors who dominate their Picture Gallery and rehang it with 21 portraits of their first female champions.

 And, you can even explore personal responses to objects in the museum from the people who know them best – volunteers, carers and graduates.
 Shared stories, Shared Voices is a project born out of the coronavirus pandemic, keeping the public connected to the incredible stories from the Foundling and the people who have the deepest connection to it.